-Help kids to learn gratitude and life skills words with these Family Conversation Starter cards (with FREE printables!) that focus on words related to life lessons & the holidays!
+These Family Conversation Starter cards (with FREE printables!) are a great gratitude activity for kids that focuses on words related to life lessons & the holidays!

 So this week, we're sharing a set of FREE Family Conversation Starters along with a fun way to learn a few of those words during the holiday season.